patcon/polis-translations/README.md

 where <command> is one of the following:

-setup                prepare workstation and download deployable files config-pull          Override local .env with heroku envvvars local                Run webapp locally using local .env deploy               Deploy the app to Heroku console              Run a remote shell console on Heroku delete-db            Delete the remote Heroku database db                   Create the remote Heroku database reset-db             Delete and recreate the remote Heroku database stop                 Stop the Heroku webapp start                Start the Heroku webapp
+setup                Prepare local workstation and download deployable files config-pull          Override local .env with heroku envvvars local                Run webapp locally using local .env deploy               Deploy the app to Heroku console              Run a remote shell console on Heroku delete-db            Delete the remote Heroku database db                   Create the remote Heroku database project              Create a new translation project (AKA repo) import               Import initial strings to populate project reset-db             Delete and recreate the remote Heroku database stop                 Stop the Heroku webapp start                Start the Heroku webapp